blackdenarius307/Extract-Transform-Load-From-Start-to-Finish/README.md

 Indiana's data was by far the most interesting, but no correlation appears to be in place.
 Covid deaths exceeding traffic accidents was quite a surprise.

 ![Death_Traffic_plot.png](pictures/Mon_Death_Traffic_plot.png)

+This database allows for quick comparison of covid and traffic data for any of the 50 states thanks to the steps taken in cleaning up the data and transforming it.